Heavy-tailed max-linear structural equation models in networks with hidden nodes: Estimation

-The matrices $\hat{\Delta}^{(2)}$ in Figure~\ref{fig:foodpairs} show non-zero entries of {$\hat{\sigma}_{\tilde{T}^{im}_{1},\tilde{T}^{im}_{2}}^2$}, where Algorithm~\ref{datdalg2} outputs $\hat{P}_{im}=1$.
-By Theorem~\ref{incdagmod} (a), for each non-zero entry $(i,m)$ we obtain the two-dimensional RMLM {$(X_i,X_m)$ with edge $m\to i$.} As we learnt from the simulation results for DAGs of dimension $D=40$ and $p=0.1$ in Appendix~\ref{Ap:sim}, some of the estimated nodes in MWP correspond to false positives related only by confounders.
-The left-hand matrix $\hat{\Delta}^{(2)}$ reveals a large number of estimated MWP pairs, but the dependence is rather weak in most cases.
-By Remark~\ref{remarkai}, asymptotic independence implies $\Delta^{(2)}_{im}=\Delta^{(2)}_{mi}$, so to further filter out weakly dependent pairs, we take $\eps_4=0.05$ for the error term.
-This leads to a lower number of estimated pairs of nodes in MWP, as shown by the right-hand panel of Figure~\ref{fig:foodpairs}.
+The matrices $\hat{\Delta}^{(2)}$ in Figure~\ref{fig:foodpairs} show non-zero values of ${\hat{\tau}_{ij}^2}$, for which Algorithm~\ref{datdalg2} outputs $\hat{P}_{ij}=1$, indicating that $(i,j)\in$~MWP.
+By Theorem~\ref{incdagmod} (i), for each non-zero entry $(i,j)$~we~obtain the two-dimensional RMLM $(X_i,X_j)$ with edge $j\to i$.~As we learnt from the simulation results for DAGs of dimension $D=40$ and $p=0.1$ in Appendix~\ref{Ap:sim}, some of the estimated nodes in MWP correspond~to false positives related only by confounders.~The left-hand matrix $\hat{\Delta}^{(2)}$ reveals a large number of estimated MWPs, but in most cases the dependence is rather weak.
+By Remark~\ref{remarkai} and by symmetry, asymptotic independence implies that $\Delta^{(2)}_{ij}=\Delta^{(2)}_{ji}$, so we set $\eps_4=0.05$ to further filter out weakly dependent pairs.
+This lowers the estimated number of pairs of nodes in MWP, as shown by the right-hand panel of Figure~\ref{fig:foodpairs}.